-Christopher Boyne is a partner based in the London office, where he works in the Litigation Department.
-Mr. Boyne’s practice focuses on complex litigation ...
+Christopher Boyne is a partner based in the London office, where he works in the Litigation Department and Special Situations Group.
+Mr. Boyne’s ...

 Read Full Biography

-Christopher Boyne is a partner based in the London office, where he works in the Litigation Department.
+Christopher Boyne is a partner based in the London office, where he works in the Litigation Department and Special Situations Group.
 Mr. Boyne’s practice focuses on complex litigation and he has wide-ranging commercial litigation experience across a wide variety of industries and geographies including financial institutions and multinational corporations.

-He has represented clients on a variety of high-profile litigation matters including large-scale corporate disputes, shareholder/joint venture disputes, civil fraud claims and court applications relating to arbitral proceedings.
+He has represented clients on a variety of high-profile litigation matters including large-scale corporate disputes, parent-company liability claims, shareholder/joint venture disputes and civil fraud claims.
 He has extensive experience of applications to challenge the jurisdiction of the English Courts as well and advising on interim and protective measures in both English and foreign courts.
 This experience includes successfully obtaining and defending billion-dollar freezing injunctions.
 He has also advised on a wide range of banking and insolvency related matters, including in respect of some of the most significant cases arising out of the collapse of Lehman Brothers.

-Mr. Boyne is recommended for corporate and commercial litigation by Chambers UK (2022), where clients note that he is “very good at unpicking complex issues” and that he provides advice that is “straightforward, helpful and very commercial but also legally robust.”
+Mr. Boyne is recommended for corporate and commercial litigation by Chambers UK (2023), where clients note that he has “a laser-sharp view” and describe him as “an exceptional team leader.”
+Sources have said he is “very good at unpicking complex issues” and that he provides advice that is “straightforward, helpful and very commercial but also legally robust.”
 He is said to be “very intelligent, hard-working,” with “first-rate judgement” and receives further praise for his ability to keep “his eye on the complicated moving parts on a case and can always see the wood through the trees.”
 Previous editions of the guide have described him as “a very impressive litigator” with an ability to “apply legal principles with deftness and practicality.”
-He is also ranked as a Next Generation Partner for Commercial Litigation in The Legal 500 UK (2022), which describes him as “a real rising star, with shrewd judgement and a hands-on approach.”
-Clients also praise him as “a top-notch commercial litigator [who is] extremely bright, cuts immediately to the heart of the case, has excellent litigation instincts and never loses sight of how best to achieve the client’s commercial objectives.”
+He is also ranked as a Next Generation Partner for Commercial Litigation in The Legal 500 UK (2023), where clients note that he is “a brilliant commercial litigator who punches well above his weight in terms of seniority.”
+He is said to be “super bright and very sensible in his judgement” and “an exceptional team leader.”
+Clients have also praised him as “a real rising star, with shrewd judgement and a hands-on approach” and “a top-notch commercial litigator [who is] extremely bright, cuts immediately to the heart of the case, has excellent litigation instincts and never loses sight of how best to achieve the client’s commercial objectives.”
 In previous editions of the guide, he has been described as “one to watch for the future,” and someone with the ability to take charge of the most difficult disputes.
 “He handles - and wins - heavy, complex commercial disputes matters and is a hit with clients - one to watch.”
 He receives further praise for being “incredibly hardworking” and “a smart, commercial and pragmatic litigator.”
 Mr. Boyne is also recommended for his commercial litigation practice by Benchmark Litigation Europe (2021), which has described him as “a star of the future.”
-In addition, Legal Week shortlisted Mr. Boyne as a Rising Star in its Commercial Litigation & Arbitration Awards.

 Mr. Boyne received his LL.B.
 (First Class) in 2003 from Kings College London.
 He is admitted to practise in England & Wales (2007).
 He joined Debevoise in 2014, prior to which he trained and practised as a managing associate at a magic circle law firm.